yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

   border-radius: 6px;
 "  markdown="1" >
 [MeerK40t](#meerk40t) has a [pulse panel](https://github.com/meerk40t/meerk40t/wiki/Online-Help-pulse#description) to generate consistent laser pulse (rather than the test button on K40 panel)

+The smaller, the better.
+Lower laser power as much as possible to avoid big burn spot.
 </div>

 Do mirror in order starting from laser beam to cutting plate